clhenrick/portfolio/_drafts/color-legend-element.md

 If you're new to Web Components I'd recommend giving Lit a try.
 There's a [tutorial](https://lit.dev/tutorial/) and [playground](https://lit.dev/playground/) plus [starter kits](https://lit.dev/docs/tools/starter-kits/) to get you going.
 Or maybe try the [Open Web Components project generator](https://open-wc.org/docs/development/generator/).

+### TypeScript

+I chose TypeScript instead of JavaScript for the extra type safety that you get when using it.
+Luckily, the [Lit][lit] Web Component library is fully typed and they provide a [plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin).
+The most challenging aspect of using TypeScript in this project was typing the D3 pieces.
+While D3's third party typings are readily available on [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/d3) I find that it can be rather tricky to know how to use them correctly.
+Looking at the tests in the D3 Definitely Typed packages, such as [this one for d3-shape](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/d3-shape/d3-shape-tests.ts) provides some good hints (hint hint).
+I'm not a "use TypeScript all the time" type of person; generally speaking, when prototyping something quickly I'll avoid TypeScript.
+When I'm building something new that I expect to either grow in size or complexity, or be maintained well into the future, I'll reach for TypeScript.

 ### Styling with CSS Variables

 An interesting aspect of Web Components that I learned while creating CLE was providing a structured mechanism for CSS style overrides.
 While the main legend area is rendered via CLE's attributes/properties, changing the style of its other internals like fonts, border, and background color reside in the realm of CSS.
 A result of Shadow DOM encapsulation is that applying styles to the CLE like you would with normal HTML elements doesn't work.